 Coffee brewing in a Hario V60.
 Credit: Julio Guevara

 And paper filters aren’t the only option with pour over coffee.
 The chorreador is a Costa Rican brewing method that uses a wooden stand and a cloth filter.
-It was used long before Amalie Auguste Melitta Bentz stuck some blotting paper in a can.
+It was used long before Amalie Auguste Melitta Bentz pioneered her invention.
 Cloth filters are reusable and produce less waste than paper ones.
 The coffee sock is a version that caters to the specialty market.

 Coffee grounds in a paper filter.
 Credit: Sebastian Franzén